studioIngrid/studio-icons_beta/dev/workflow.md

 A short animation lasts for 2 seconds the long ones are 4 seconds.
 Export as lottie json using the bodymovin plugin.

+Keep the same name as the mdi icon, to make default to mdi possible.